raynamharris/DissociationTest/markdownfiles/03_CognitionTest.md

 the program Cutadapt (Martin, 2011).
 Kallisto was use for fast read mapping and counting (Bray et al., 2016).
 Transcript from a single gene were combined into a count total for each gene.
-In the end, we meausred the expression of 22,485 genes in 22 for the treatment + region design.
+In the end, we meausred the expression of 22,485 genes in 22 samples.

     ## [1] 22485    22

-We used DESeq2 for gene expression normalization and quantification (Love et al., 2014).
-We compared the effects of treatment, region, and the interaction with the formal
+We used DESeq2 (Love et al., 2014) for gene expression normalization and quantification using the following experimental design:
-`design = ~ Treatment + Region + Treatment * Region`.
-Genes with less
+`Treatment + Region + Treatment * Region`.
+Genes with less than 2 counts
-than 2 counts across all samples were filtered, leaving us with 16,970 genes for analysis of differntial expression.
+across all samples were filtered, leaving us with 16,970 genes for analysis of differntial expression.

     dim(rld)